 | Alternative | Full-body 3x/week | Upper/Lower 4x/week |

-If you can only train 3 days per week, a full-body routine is more effective than 3-day PPL because it hits each muscle group 3x weekly instead of just once.
+If you can only train 3 days per week, a full-body routine usually makes more sense because it hits each muscle group 3x weekly instead of once.

 PPL Split for Beginners

 PPL is not ideal for complete beginners.
 New lifters should start with a full-body routine 3x per week to build work capacity and learn proper form.
-After 6-12 months of consistent training, transitioning to PPL makes sense.
+Once you have solid technique, consistent habits, and can handle regular training volume, PPL becomes a sensible option.

 Beginner PPL Modifications